 The Derby shoe is the Oxford’s chunkier cousin.
 It’s an ‘in-between’ shoe, and the ultimate in smart casual footwear.
 They can sharpen up raw denim as well as they loosen up a suit and are practically standard issue for flat white-carrying creatives.

+The technical difference with an Oxford is in the construction; the tongue is part of the vamp (not stitched on separately) and the quarters are stitched to a tab point either side of the vamp – this is known as ‘open lacing’.
 The sole is another key component with the Derby: these can be leather or rubber for extra grip and durability.
 The upper is stitched to the leather strip known as the welt, which is then stitched to the insole of the shoe.
 This game changing method made shoes waterproof and today, Grenson is a go-to brand for its triple welted Derby.